 Inquiring about a patient

 In compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Memorial maintains strict guidelines for releasing patient information.
-Patient privacy is of great importance to Memorial Family of Services.
+Patient privacy is of great importance to Virginia Mason Memorial.

 As long as the patient has not requested that information be withheld, or the patient is unable to request having information withheld because of incapacity, Memorial may release a one-word description of the patient's condition.